kirtisikka1211/object_detection/README.md

-# object_detection
-# Object Detection Upload and Display Web Application
+# People Detection

-This is a simple web application for uploading videos for object detection and displaying the processed video.
+This is a simple web application for uploading videos for people detection and displaying the processed video.

 ## Table of Contents